A nonsingular, anisotropic universe in a black hole with torsion and particle production

 An anisotropic universe may have past and future singularities that can be avoided under specific conditions \cite{cond,def}.
 Kopczy\'{n}ski \cite{Kop2} and Kuchowicz \cite{Kuc1} found that a spatially flat, homogeneous, and anisotropic universe of the Bianchi type I \cite{LL2} has no cosmological singularity if the effect of torsion is greater than that of shear.
 Tafel \cite{Taf} found that the avoidance of singularities in EC may also occur for flat, homogeneous universes of the Bianchi types I--VIII.
 Further analysis was done in \cite{other} for the Bianchi types with torsion, in \cite{Kuc2} for some particular functions representing the scale factors, and in \cite{Lor} for a spin fluid satisfying the equation of state of stiff matter.

-A closed, homogeneous and anisotropic universe is either of the Bianchi type IX \cite{LL2} or described by the KS metric.
+A closed, homogeneous, and anisotropic universe is either of the Bianchi type IX \cite{LL2} or described by the KS metric.
 In this article, we consider a KS anisotropic universe, formed in a black hole and filled with a spin fluid.
 We investigate its dynamics if the spin fluid is created by quantum particle production \cite{prod}.
 After reviewing the interior of a black hole, an anisotropic universe, and the shear tensor, we will demonstrate that such a universe can be nonsingular because of torsion and particle production acting together to violate the strong energy condition.
-Furthermore, we will show that its dynamics after the bounce can have a finite period of inflation, during which it produces more matter and isotropizes, tending to the closed FLRW geometry.
+Furthermore, we will show that its dynamics after the bounce can have a finite period of inflation, during which it produces more matter and isotropizes.
+This scenario is only approximate: the exact KS metric is never reached in the presence of torsion and particle production and should be replaced with a more general form that allows the universe to tend to the closed FLRW geometry (a 3-sphere).\\

-{\it Black hole interior metric.} The interior of a black hole is given by the Schwarzschild metric:
+{\bf 2.
+Black hole interior metric}\\ \\ The interior of a black hole is given by the Schwarzschild metric:

 where $M$ is the mass of the black hole, $\tau$ is the external time coordinate, and $\rho<2GM$ is the external radial coordinate \cite{LL2}.
 We use units in which $c=1$.
 Inside a black hole, the roles of space and time are reversed: $\tau$ becomes an internal spacelike coordinate and $\rho$ becomes an internal timelike coordinate \cite{Ewing}.
 Defining a new time coordinate through